jamesbayley/jamesbayley/README.md

 </div>

 <p align="justify">
   I’m a British Computer Programmer and Engineer.
 I enjoy building lean, intuitive, beautiful experiences that are a joy to use and distraction-free.
-I’m incurably curious: always learning something new, thinking deeply about big ideas and considering my life's purpose.
-Formerly, I practiced as a Structural Engineer specialised in High-Rise Reinforced Concrete (RC) Buildings, Finite Element Analysis (FEA) and ETABS/SAFE Software.
-Nowadays, I dedicate my time to the development of bespoke structural analysis and design software for web and Linux.
+I’m incurably curious: always learning something new and thinking deeply.
+I started my career as a Structural Engineer specialised in High-Rise Structures and Finite Element Analysis.
+Nowadays, I dedicate my time to the development of bespoke Structural Analysis and Design software for web and Linux.
 </p>

 <p align="justify">
+  I love building open-source software.
+I find transparent development to be more rewarding, impactful and social.
 I've recently become a Gopher.
-As a practicing Minimalist and Essentialist, I resonate strongly with the underlying philosophy of Go and its community.
+As a practicing Minimalist, I resonate strongly with the underlying Go philosophy.
 I prefer to keep things simple and avoid complexity.
-In my spare time, I love building open-source software.
-I find transparent development to be more rewarding, impactful and social.
 I love talking with people, building relationships, mentoring peers and connecting mutual friends.
-I want to live a life of healthy social impact and to help shape conversation around Artificial Intelligence, Technology, Diversity, Inclusivity and Work.
+I want to live a life of healthy social impact and to help shape conversation around artificial intelligence, technology and work.
 </p>